Best Spinning Reel

 What you get with the Spinfisher V is one of the most durable and powerful spinning reels on the market.
 A reel that is designed to handle saltwater and the fish that reside there.
 What’s incredible is the affordability of these reels.
 From the review, you would assume these reels would fetch top dollar, but Penn has provided top quality at an affordable price.

 If you are looking for the fish of a lifetime, you would do well to have a Penn Spinfisher V in your hands.
+And if you want to see another amazing spinning reel from this company, check out our Penn Clash review.

 While BG reels have an anodized aluminum body, spool, handle, and bail they are lighter than the previous Penn Spinfisher model.The reduction in weight comes from the graphite air rotor that these models use.